GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

 ## "The fantastic world of R awaits you" OR "Nobody wants to learn how to use R"

 Before we begin this lesson, we want you to be clear on the goal of the workshop and these lessons.
 We believe that every learner can **achieve competency with R**.
-You have reached competency when you find that you are able to **use R to handle common analysis challenges in a reasonable amount of time** (which includes time needed to look at learning materials, search for answers online, and ask colleagues for help).
-As you spend more time using R (there is no substitute for regular use and practice) you will find yourself gaining competency and even expertise.
-The more familiar you get, the more complex the analyses you will be able to carry out, with less frustration, and in less time - the fantastic world of R awaits you!
+You have reached competency when you find that you are able to **use R to handle common analysis challenges in a reasonable amount of time** (which includes the time needed to look at learning materials, search for answers online, and ask colleagues for help).
+As you spend more time using R (there is no substitute for regular use and practice), you will gain competency and expertise.
+The more familiar you get, the more complex the analyses you will be able to carry out, with less frustration and in less time - the fantastic world of R awaits you!

 ## What these lessons will not teach you